tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 This could happen for a few reasons.
 For example, if you are using a `recipe` that has a filter based on reducing correlation, the number of predictors may not be known until the recipe is prepped (and the number may vary inside of resampling).
 A more common example is related to dummy variables.
 If I use `fit_xy` instead of `fit` in the code above, the `Species` predictor in the iris data is expanded from one column into two dummy variable columns just prior to the model fit.
 This could affect the value of `mtry`.

 There are a few ways to get around this.
 The first (and worst) is to use the data in an expression.
 Since `mtry` isn't evaluated until the model fit, you could try to use `mtry = floor(sqrt(ncol(data)))`.
 That's very brittle for a few different reasons.
-For one, _you_ may use the interface `fit(formula, data)` but the underlying model may be `model(x, y)` and the `data` object doesn't exist when the model call is evaluated.
+For one, _you_ may use the `parsnip` interface `fit(formula, data)`, but the underlying model may be `model_fn(x, y)` and the `data` object doesn't exist when the model call is evaluated.

 For this reason, we added [data descriptors](https://tidymodels.github.io/parsnip/reference/descriptors.html) to `parsnip`.
-These are small functions that only work when the model is being fit and they capture relevant aspects of the data at that time.
+These are small functions that only work when the model is being fit, and they capture relevant aspects of the data at that time.
 For example, the function `.obs()` can be used in an argument value to reference the number of rows in the data.
-To illustrate, the argument `min_n` for random forest model corresponds to how many data points are required to make further splits.
+To illustrate, the argument `min_n` for a random forest model corresponds to how many data points are required to make further splits.
 For regression models, this defaults to 5 when using [`ranger`](https://cran.r-project.org/package=ranger).
 Suppose you want this to be one tenth of the data but at least 8.
 If your data are being resampled, you might not know the training set size.
 You could use:

 ```r